Quebec’s Fins, Feathers & Fall Colours

 Québec’s North Shore is famously dynamic, and autumn weather can shift quickly.
 Cool temperatures, coastal winds, and changing ocean conditions mean that proper layers and waterproof gear are essential for comfort and safety throughout the trip.

-To make the most of peak light and wildlife activity, select outings will take place in the early morning and late evening, when conditions are best for photography.
+To make the most of peak light and wildlife activity, select outings will take place in the early morning and evening, when conditions are best for photography.

-Accommodations include shared hotel rooms and a shared mountain residence, with shared bathrooms.
 Single supplements are available for hotel stays for those who prefer private accommodations.
+The mountain home cannot accommodate individual rooms for each guest.